After reading this article, you will know:

 Derived custom models are custom models based on (derived from) existing models from your datamodel.

-Derived custom models can be created as input variables, and can come in handy when building form-pages with mutiple inputfields.
+Derived custom models can be created as input variables, and can come in handy when building form pages with multiple input fields.

 This example comes from a template, also available for you!